License Code FAQ

 Activation Issues

 Licenses need to be activated online so the machine that is being licensed will need to be connected to the internet for this to be completed.
 There is a 7-day grace period for this to happen.
-Subscription licenses (SUB) need to be checked online every 7 days.
-All other licenses need to be re-checked online every 30 days.
+After the initial activation, the license activation is re-checked on a regular interval.
 Please see this FAQ to manage your activations.

 License is not accepted, keeps asking for license or "Access Denied" or "-101" error